lloyd/JSONSelect/README.md

 take hold, it needs to be viable to implement througout the web stack.
 JSONSelect does (well, will do) two things to attempt to address this:

-  * provides a complete standalone grammar for selectors
+  * Represent selectors in strings, and provide a complete standalone grammar (derived from CSS selectors).
-  * is specified in conformance *levels* so that a implementor may incrementally integrate JSONSelect and have a clear way of expressing the subset supported ("JSONSelect 2 spoken here").
+  * Be specified in conformance *levels* so that a implementor may incrementally integrate JSONSelect and have a clear way of expressing the subset supported ("JSONSelect 2 spoken here").